 In February 2016, the FASB issued ASU 2016-02, Leases ("Topic 842"), which requires lessees to recognize right-of-use assets and lease liabilities for most leases on their balance sheets.
 Expense recognition for lessees under ASC 842 is similar to current lease accounting.
 ASC 842 requires enhanced disclosures to help the financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 The Company adopted ASC 842 as of January 1, 2022, utilizing the modified retrospective adoption approach.
 In transition to the ASC 842, the Company elected to use the package of practical expedients permitted under the transition guidance that allowed us to not reassess: (i) whether any expired or existing contracts are or contain leases, (ii) the lease classification for any expired or existing leases, or (iii) initial direct costs for any existing leases.
 Additionally, the Company did not elect the hindsight practical expedient which would have permitted the use of hindsight in determining the lease term and assessing impairment.
 The Company elected to combine lease and non-lease components that are fixed and also elected not to recognize right-of-use assets and lease liabilities for leases with terms of 12 months or less ("short-term leases").
 The adoption of the ASC 842 as of January 1, 2022, resulted in the recognition of operating lease right-of-use assets and operating lease liabilities of \$39.2 million and \$42.2 million, respectively.
 The adoption did not have material impact on finance leases.
-The adoption of ASC 842.
+The adoption did not have material impact on the condensed consolidated statements of operations and comprehensive loss.
+Refer to "Note 9 Leases" for a discussion of the Company's lease accounting following the adoption of ASC 842.